E184/Python3/HexWhisper/README.txt

 It is a converter that converts characters to be represented when they can only be represented in hexadecimal.
 Not HexSpeak.
 It is also possible to attempt encryption by converting to other decimal numbers.
+There is a correspondence table from A~Z in HexWhisper.txt.

 Ex.